Last updated 28/02/2022

 Communication preferences & changes to personal details

-Once you have provided your express consent for us to contact you on our behalf, or on behalf of other organisations, there are a number of methods available to you in order to change your preferences or to correct or update your personal information at any time by:
+Once you have provided your express consent for us to contact you on our behalf, or on behalf of other organisations, there are several methods available to you in order to change your preferences or to correct or update your personal information at any time by: